FilipeGouveia/FilipeGouveia.github.io/academic/content/home/experience.md

     location: Lisbon, Portugal
     date_start: '2022-01-01'
     date_end: '2023-06-30'
-    description: Researcher on the fileds of program synthesis, and fairness in machine learning.
+    description: Researcher on the fields of program synthesis, and fairness in machine learning.

   - title: Teaching Assistant
     company: |2-